Sewing Waxed Canvas: Tips & Tricks

 Other Tips for Working With Waxed Canvas

-1. Just like leather, sewing pins will leave permanent holes in waxed canvas.
-A scratch awl works well to score and fold hems.
-We recommend using Wonder Clips when you're lining up secondary panels together for sewing.
+1. A scratch awl works well to score and fold hems.
+We recommend using fabric clips when you're lining up secondary panels together for sewing.

 2. Do not iron waxed canvas and never wash waxed canvas in a washing machine.
 Waxed canvas should only be spot cleaned with the appropriate cleaning products, including Otter Wax Spot Cleaner (#122671) and Tampico Cleaning Brush (#122674).